‘Āina based education

 Lāna‘i Community Stewardship Program

-This free program offers unlimited hunting opportunities for axis deer and mouflon sheep within the Kuahiwi a Kai project area to Lāna‘i residents.
-To register or for more information, visit the LCSP Hunting Office at 730 Lāna‘i Ave, Ste 131, between 5 to 6 pm, Monday through Friday.
-Alternatively, call the Stewardship Office at 808-563-3307.
+This free program provides unlimited hunting opportunities for axis deer and mouflon sheep within the Kuahiwi a Kai project area to Lāna‘i residents.
+To register or for more information, call 808-563-3307 or visit the LCSP Hunting Office at 730 Lāna‘i Ave, Suite 131, between 5 and 6 pm, Monday through Friday.